-As anticipated, the building of the new WSA airport will have a significant impact on both worker and job accessibility in Sydney which will lead to changes in population and employment density in the future, relative to if WSA were not built.
+As anticipated, the building of the new WSA airport will have a significant impact on both worker and job accessibility in Sydney which will lead to changes in population and employment density in the future, relative to a case where the proposed WSA is not developed.

-WSA will make it more attractive for people to live in Western Sydney by virtue of people having a greater access to jobs and wanting to be closer to an airport.
-This will lead to a relatively higher population density in areas like Penrith, the Blue Mountains, Blacktown, Wollondilly and Camden.
+WSA will make it more attractive for people to live in Western Sydney by virtue of people having greater access to jobs and wanting to be closer to an airport.
+This will lead to relatively higher population density in areas like Penrith, the Blue Mountains, Blacktown, Wollondilly and Camden.
 These people would otherwise have continued living in the rest of Sydney, in places like Randwick, Hornsby and Canterbury, and also other parts of Sydney West Central such as Parramatta and Bankstown.

 WSA will also make it more attractive for firms to set up in Western Sydney as they will have access to a greater number of workers and also be closer to other firms, enabling knowledge spill-over.
-Therefore, relative to natural 'Base Case' growth (i.e. without WSA), there will be relatively higher employment densities in Western Sydney, particularly in areas like Penrith and Blacktown, but also in Liverpool, Fairfield and Camden and across the rest of Sydney's West.
+Therefore, relative to natural Base Case growth (i.e. without WSA), there will be relatively higher employment densities in Western Sydney, particularly in areas like Penrith and Blacktown, but also in Liverpool, Fairfield and Camden and across the rest of Sydney's West.